nhsconnect/Events-Management/pages/explore/explore_bundle_structure.md

 <img src="images/explore/emsbundlestructure.png" style="width:50%;max-width: 50%;">

+This is consistent with the [FHIR specification for the Bundle resource](http://hl7.org/fhir/bundle.html#message), which states that 'A message bundle (type = "message") consists of a series of entries, the first of which is a MessageHeader.'

 **MessageHeader focus**

 The root class of the MessageHeader is fulfilled using the 'focus' element in the resource.
 This will reference the appropriate resource depending on the following conditions: